Napier, New Zealand: Modern history

 Napier was the scene of an armed attack by cannabis dealer Jan Molenaar on three police officers searching his home in May 2009.
 He killed one officer, and wounded two others and a civilian.
 He continued to fire shots from his house, which police besieged, until he committed suicide 40 hours later.

 On 9 November 2020, a local state of emergency was declared in Napier after the region received 237 mm of rainfall across 24 hours – the most daily rainfall in the city since 1963 and the second most since records began.
 The event caused widespread flooding, slips, power cuts and evacuations.

-On 14 February 2023, floods caused by Cyclone Gabrielle destroyed bridges over the Tutaekuri River, and damaged a major regional electrical substation at Redclyffe, which cut power to much of northern Hawke's Bay including its telecommunication infrastructure.
+On 14 February 2023, floods caused by Cyclone Gabrielle destroyed bridges over the Tūtaekurī River, and damaged a major regional electrical substation at Redclyffe, which cut power to much of northern Hawke's Bay including its telecommunication infrastructure.
 Flooding also caused extensive property damage to Esk Valley, Taradale and Meeanee, as well as loss of crops, livestock and several human lives.